-B. The River Corridors of the Aire and Wharfe and the South Pennine Moors are identified as strategic Green Infrastructure assets due to the opportunities offered to enhance the living landscape as a resource for people and wildlife and to address future needs for flood alleviation, water management, carbon capture and recreation.

-C. At a district level, Green Infrastructure is considered to be land which already contributes towards, or has the potential to contribute towards the following:

-- 1. Retention, creation and enhancement of important habitats and ecological networks - 2.
+- B. The River Corridors of the Aire and Wharfe and the South Pennine Moors are identified as strategic Green Infrastructure assets due to the opportunities offered to enhance the living landscape as a resource for people and wildlife and to address future needs for flood alleviation, water management, carbon capture and recreation.
+Mitigating the adverse effects of increased recreation upon the South Pennine Moors SPA/ SAC will be a priority. - C. At a district level, Green Infrastructure is considered to be land which already contributes towards, or has the potential to contribute towards the following: - Retention, creation and enhancement of important habitats and ecological networks - 2.
 Resilience to climate change and sustainable design - 3.
-Important attributes of natural greenspace, connectivity to other greenspaces and a local need for open space - 4.
-Valued landscapes and local distinctiveness and amenity, particularly within the urban core
+Important attributes of natural greenspace, connectivity to other greenspaces and a local need for open space

-- 5. Historic parks and landscapes and the setting for heritage assets - 6.
+- 4. Valued landscapes and local distinctiveness and amenity, particularly within the urban core - 5.
+Historic parks and landscapes and the setting for heritage assets - 6.
 Improving opportunities for walking, cycling and horseriding, establishing strategic green links and enhancing the rights of way network in urban and rural parts of the district